bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 We don't really have benchmarks for this, so it's hard to say.
 So one of the things with legacy wallets is that there was no explicitly defined set of scripts that we are watching for.
 And actually this set was unbounded for a very long time.
-So there's the obvious ones like, if you would see some script, and we'd say, figure out what kind of script is this.
+The way that it would work is you would see some script, and we'd say, figure out what kind of script is this.
 Like, is it P2PKH?
 Is it P2WPKH?
 Is it P2SH?